 For example, copy pasted directly from AI almost always includes a first sentence after the H1 headline that is just a sentence-length version of the H1.
 On pages about wrongful death, the phrase "these trying times" almost always pops up in the first two sentences.
 The word navigate and all of its iterations will appear multiple times on every page.
 And of course, the infamous overuse of the em dash (which AI uses without spaces on either side of the dash; a violation of AP style).

-The first phase of AI is training, which is done by developers.
+The reason these patterns appear is that AI software begins with training, which is done by developers.
 During training, the model develops patterns, specific words, phrases, and structures it returns to repeatedly.
 These patterns show up in everyone's AI-generated copy, not just ours.
 You may not notice the repetition, but others do.

-It's important to remember that even before the advent of AI, we had clients who complained that all of our websites read like they were written from template.
-The repeated appearance of specific words, phrases and structures in AI generated copy reinforces this belief.
-It is more important than ever to make sure you edit the copy generated by AI to make it your own.
+It's important to remember that even before the advent of AI, we had clients who complained that all of our websites read like they were written from a template.
+The repeated appearance of specific words, phrases and structures in AI-generated copy can also make it appear as though the copy is written from a template.
+Because of this, it is important to make sure you edit the copy generated by AI to make it your own.

 If you have any questions about AI or need help on any type of writing project, please respond to this email.
 Your writer coaches are always here for you.